fntz/fntz.github.io/_posts/2014-07-07-scala-macro-example-of-possible-usage.markdown

 }
 ```

-In this method, we got a list with any code, but this code must contain a `match`.
-This might be a method or value definition.
-But for our need only a `match` definition: `case q"$expr match { case ..$cases }"` with quasiquotes we extract this pattern match definition, and use it for our purposes.
+In the method, we got a list with any code,
+but this code should contains a `match`-construction.
+This should be method or value definition.
+But for our need only a `match` definition:
+`case q"$expr match { case ..$cases }"`
+where we should fetch pattern match definition with quasiquotes help.

-Firstly, collect on `cases` and extract all branches without wildcard, and wrap each into `Some`.
+Firstly, collect on `cases` and
+fetch all branches without wildcard, and wrap each into `Some`.

-Secondly, get branch with wildcard (`_`) or define own, which return `None`.
+Secondly, a branch with wildcard (`_`) or we should define own, that return `None`.

-And end, return a new expression definition `q"$expr match { case ..$sumCases }"`.
+In the end, we will return a new expression `q"$expr match { case ..$sumCases }"`.

-This return a list with cases, but when list is empty, need a throw error, because need a `match` statement.
+This will return a list with cases,
+but when a list is empty, I should throw an error, because I need a `match`-statement.

+As result,
-As result, we replaced user code, with own, which contain a new expression definition with wrap all branches into specific function, in our example it's `Some`.
+I replaced user code,
+with own, that contains a new expression and wrap all branches
+into specific function (`Option`-based).

-4. Usage
+4 Usage
 -----------

-Some examples of usage:
+A few examples of usage:

 ```scala